ardymalihi/Dynamix-EntityFramework/README.md

 *Easily creates Entity Data Model at runtime.

-By creating DbContext and Poco classes at runtime using Csharp Compiler, this library helps those developers who want to create complex and dynamic type of applications like ERP/CRM or create dynamic Micro Services whith CRUD operation without writing code.
+By creating DbContext and Poco classes at runtime using C# Compiler, this library helps those developers who want to create complex and dynamic type of applications like ERP/CRM or create dynamic Micro Services whith CRUD operation without writing code.

 *How to Use: